Port Trusts, Railways, Posts out of purview of new PSE policy

-New Delhi, Feb 9 (IANS) Major Port Trusts, the Airports Authority of India, the Indian Railways and Posts along with regulatory bodies and companies engaged in welfare activities are among the classes of public sector entities which are out of the purview of the new PSE policy for 'Aatmanirbhar Bharat'.
+New Delhi: Major Port Trusts, the Airports Authority of India, the Indian Railways and Posts along with regulatory bodies and companies engaged in welfare activities are among the classes of public sector entities which are out of the purview of the new PSE policy for 'Aatmanirbhar Bharat'.

 The Department of Disinvestment and Asset Management (DIPAM) under the Finance Ministry has circulated a list of such PSEs to all ministries and departments of the Central government under the new PSE policy for Aatmanirbhar Bharat.